gravitational/teleport/docs/faq.md

 1. **Can I use OpenSSH client to connect to servers in a Teleport cluster?**

 Yes.
-Take a look at [Integration with OpenSSH](user-manual.md#integration-with-openssh) section in the User Manual.
+Take a look at [Using OpenSSH client](user-manual.md#integration-with-openssh) section in the User Manual and [Using OpenSSH servers](admin-guide.md) in the Admin Manual.

 2. **Which TCP ports does Teleport uses?**